candycode/loco/README.md

 OpenGL/OpenSceneGraph.

-A minimal number of native UI widgets is supported mainly to access system dialogs and some non-standard(across operating system) controls such as the MacOS drawer and top menu bar.
+A minimal number of native UI widgets is supported mainly to access system dialogs and some non-standard(across operating systems) controls such as the MacOS drawer and top menu bar.

 Have a look at the provided _[locoplay](https://github.com/candycode/loco/blob/master/apps/locoplay/locoplay.cpp)_